spiegelm/smart-heating-local/README.md

 Flash raspbian to a SD card and boot the Raspberry.
 Find the IP address using `nmap -sP [ip-adress]/[bitmask]`, e.g. `nmap -sP 192.168.0.0/24`.

 Open a SSH client and connect to the determined IP.
 The default username and password are `pi` and `raspberry`.
-Type `sudo raspi-config` to expand the filesystem and change the password.
+Type `sudo raspi-config` to expand the filesystem, change the password and set the local time zone.

 ## Setup smart-heating